kelly-gilbert/preppin-data-challenge/2021/preppin-data-2021-51/README.md

 ## Profiling

-The first method that came to mind was grouping by unique values, then assigning the IDs, then joining (merging) back to the fact table to add the IDs.
-However, I knew that there was a method specifically for converting strings to factors (factorize) that I could use to assign the IDs.
+The first method that came to mind was grouping by unique values, then assigning the IDs to that smaller dataframe, then joining (merging) back to the fact table to add the IDs.
+However, I wondered if this would be an opportunity to use the factorize method (which converts strings to factors).
 The drawback to factorize, though, is that the entire dataframe has to be sorted first.
 Using factorize made for tidier code, but sorting and re-sorting the entire dataframe had to be pretty expensive.
 I did a little profiling to see which method was more efficient (in terms of run time).

 #### Using timeit on the original exercise
 I wrote the solution both ways (method #1 = sort + factorize, method #2 = group + merge) and ran timeit to compare them.
 I was surprised to see that both methods were pretty similar.
 However, the challenge dataset was pretty small (< 3000 records), and there are some additional processes (such as reading in the file, splitting strings, calculating sales, etc.) taking up some of the time.